goncalo-oliveira/channels/README.md

 - Adapters adapt and forward data
 - Handlers handle data and business logic
-- Adapters run at any point in the pipeline
+- Adapters can run at any point in the pipeline
 - Handlers run at the end of the pipeline

 ## Writing to Output